consp1racy/FloatingLabelLayout/README.md

 states.
 It is to be determined if this is really necessary.

 ## Credit

+This project started as a fork of MrEngineer/FloatingLabelLayout with the intention of adding helper support.
+During development I decided to change approach and structure and not to pollute the original solution by these changes.
+Credit for the project therefore goes to these people as well:

 1. [Matt Smith](http://mattdsmith.com/float-label-pattern/) and [Google](http://www.google.com/design/spec/components/text-fields.html#text-fields-floating-labels) for the idea
 2. [Chris Banes](https://gist.github.com/chrisbanes/11247418) for his implementation